twilio-demos/twilio-aws-blueprint/README.md

   idle_timeout: The message when the session is ended due to no input being detected from the user IDLE_MAX_ATTEMPTS times

 settings:
+  initial_hints: Optional initial hints for speech recognition.
+Each hint is separated by `,` (comma)
   transcription_provider: Speech-to-text service provider
   speech_model: Model used for speech transcription
   tts_provider: Text-to-speech service provider